Univariate and Bivariate Data

 And here is the same data as a Scatter Plot:

-It is now easy to see that warmer weather leads to more sales, but the relationship is not perfect.
+Now we can easily see that warmer weather and more ice cream sales are linked, but the relationship is not perfect.

 So with bivariate data we are interested in comparing the two sets of data and finding any relationships.